bitrise-io/devcenter/_articles/reviews/frequent-ios-issues-draft.md

 ## Xcode Scheme not found

-The first thing you should check if you can't see your Xcode project's scheme during setup, or if you get a `The project named "Foo" does not contain a scheme named "Bar"` error during build, is your Xcode project settings.
+If you can't see your Xcode project's scheme during setup, or if you get a `The project named "Foo" does not contain a scheme named "Bar"` error during build, **check your Xcode project settings.**

-* Check if the desired Scheme is shared
+* Check if the desired Scheme is shared - Bitrise only works with shared schemes.
 * When you share your scheme the Xcode project changes.
 Don't forget to **commit** and to **push** your changes!
 * If the related validation is still running on Bitrise abort it and try to run it again.